chiperific/promistasks/README.md

 8. Jobs
   - Get data from Google: On a cron job every hour

+9. Mailers (need tests)
+  - System sends email when new non-oauth signs up
+  - System sends email when payment is due
+  - Client Reports send an email when created

 ## Decisions
 - Footer: Anyone logged in can create a task